Cookies on BBB.org

 (Getty Images)

-Whether you run an online store or a brick-and-mortar business, out-of-stock items could cost you dearly.
+Whether you run an online store or a brick-and-mortar business, out-of-stock items could cost you not only revenue but also customer relationships.
 Knowing how to handle “stockouts” is important to your business.

 BBB recommends the following tips to help you make the most of your inventory and keep customers returning.